samanthalazo11/expense-tracker/README.md

 https://expense-plan.herokuapp.com/

 # Future Enhancements
-In the future, I would like to add the ability to have everything organized by date.
+In the future, I would like to add the ability to have everything organized by date, edit your information such as name when you sign up.
+I would also add a goal page in the beginning.